 First, whether recycling a computer or donating it for reuse, be sure to erase all personal information and data.
 Several options are available for each operating system.
 Here is a good CNET video that explains the reasons and the process for wiping the hard drive.

 Most Goodwill stores offer free electronics dropoffs.
 Goodwill works with Dell Computers to revive dead computers and get them into schools or community centers.
 Other organizations, including Close the Gap and World Computer Exchange, collect computers and send them to needy youth in developing countries.
-Visit My Green Electronics for a longer list of reuse options.

 If computer parts are truly dead and unusable, don't just put them in the trash -- or the recycling bin.
 E-waste disposal is more specialized, but recycling programs are available in many communities.
 Earth 911 has a ZIP code search function to help you find recycling programs in your area.
 The federal Environmental Protection Agency also has a list of manufacturers' programs for taking back and recycling their used products.